maicoin/max-websocket-docs/authentication.md

 # Authentication for private channels

-apply api key and secret from http://max.maicoin.com/api_tokens nonce should be unique integer (better use timestamp).
+Apply api key and secret from http://max.maicoin.com/api_tokens nonce should be unique integer (better use timestamp).
+For order and trade data, you will need to check read permission for Order / Trade.
+And for account data, please check read permission for Account & Personal Information.

+Nonce is a timestamp in positive integer, stands for milliseconds elapsed since Unix epoch.
+Nonce must be within 30 seconds difference of server time.

-create signature by using sha256 HMAC with your api secret to encode nonce.
+Create signature by using sha256 HMAC with your api secret to encode nonce.

+You can specify an id to mark your request, and it will be your reference for response.

 ## NodeJS example
 ```javascript